SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 ### Assigning account-wide permissions

 When you edit a group, a table with "roles" is listed below the group name.
-These represent permission on the following types of data:
+They represent permissions within the following types of data:

 * Tenant management: View, create, edit or delete subtenants.
 * Tenant statistics: View the usage data for this account, as shown on the home page of the administration application.